MaxMcIntyre/Year3-Notes/cs331/cs331-notes.md

 * Voltage-gated channels are only open at certain voltages, and are often closed at resting potential
 * Why the resting potential is negative:
    1. There is a higher concentration of potassium ions inside the cell, creating a potassium ion gradient and allowing potassium ions to pass through potassium leaky channels easily.
 NB: there are also sodium leaky channels, but fewer sodium ions get in
-   2. There is a sodium-potassium pump that uses energy to move three sodium ions outside the neuron for every two potassium ions it puts in
+   2. There is a sodium-potassium pump that uses energy to move 3 sodium ions outside the neuron for every 2 potassium ions it allows in
 ![cell-channels](./images/cell-channels.PNG)

 ### Action Potential:
-* An action potential is the rapid change in voltage across the membrane that occur when a neuron sends information down an axon to reach the axon terminal
+* An action potential is the rapid change in voltage across the membrane that occurs when a neuron sends information down an axon to reach the axon terminal
-* Also known as nerve impulses or spikes
+* Also known as a nerve impulse or spike
 * Generated when a stimulus changes the membrane potential to the values of a threshold (-55mV)
 ![action-potential-graph](./images/action-potential-graph.PNG)
 * Obeys the 'all-or-none' principle: any subthreshold stimulus will cause nothing, while threshold and superthreshold stimuli will produce a full response of the excitable cell
 * Polarised neurons:
-   * A neuron is polarised if the outside of the membrane is positive and the inside of the membrane is negative
+   * A neuron is polarised if the outside of the membrane is positive and the inside of the membrane is negative (what it is by default at resting potential)
    * A neuron is hyperpolarised if the membrane potential becomes more negative than it is at resting potential
    * A neuron is depolarised if the membrane potential becomes more positive than it is at resting potential
 * Phases of action potential: